brendandagys/Donations/README.md

 ## How to use it?

-Clone the repository to your local machine and navigate to the project folder.
+Clone the repository to your local machine and navigate into the `Donations` folder.

 1. Navigate into the frontend directory: